explainers-by-googlers/cross-origin-storage/README.md

 #### Availability gating

-Two independent mechanisms control whether a `requestFileHandle()` call returns a file handle or a `NotFoundError`:
+Two independent mechanisms can control whether a `requestFileHandle()` call returns a file handle or a `NotFoundError`:

 - **Access control** (`origins`-based): which origins may obtain a file handle.
 This is determined by the `origins` field set at write time.
 An origin that is not in scope receives `NotFoundError`, even if the resource is physically present in COS.
-- **Availability gating** (PHL-based): whether the user agent discloses that the resource exists in COS at all.
-This is determined by whether the hash is on the **Public Hash List (PHL)**, a shared, vendor-neutral allowlist that all browser vendors are expected to respect.
-A resource not on the PHL receives `NotFoundError` from all cross-origin requesters, even if the requesting origin would otherwise be in scope.
+- **Availability gating** (PHL-based): whether the user agent discloses that the resource exists in COS at all. **This applies only to resources stored with `origins: '*'`.** It is determined by whether the hash is on the **Public Hash List (PHL)**, a shared, vendor-neutral allowlist that all browser vendors are expected to respect.
+A `'*'`-scoped resource not on the PHL receives `NotFoundError` from all requesters except the original storer, even though `'*'` nominally permits any origin.

-Both conditions must be satisfied for a read to succeed.
-These two mechanisms are orthogonal.
-In particular, the PHL and `origins: '*'` are not the same thing: a resource stored with `origins: '*'` but not on the PHL is not cross-origin accessible — the user agent returns `NotFoundError` to all origins except the original storer, because availability gating still applies.
-Conversely, a PHL resource stored with a specific `origins` list is only accessible to in-scope origins, because access control is still enforced on top of the gating bypass the PHL provides.
+For a resource stored with `origins: '*'`, both mechanisms apply and both must be satisfied for a read to succeed: a resource stored with `origins: '*'` but not on the PHL is not actually cross-origin accessible — the user agent returns `NotFoundError` to all origins except the original storer, because availability gating still applies on top of the `'*'` scope.
+For a resource stored with a specific `origins` list, or left at the same-site default, **only access control applies**: an in-scope origin succeeds without needing PHL membership at all.
+This is deliberate, not an oversight — the storing origin has already made an explicit, bounded disclosure decision by choosing a specific list or accepting the same-site default, and requiring separate global-ubiquity clearance on top of that would make ordinary restricted sharing (see [Restricting resources to specific origins](#example-restricting-resources-to-specific-origins)) depend on unrelated, public curation of what is often a proprietary resource that will never appear on a public allowlist.
+Availability gating exists specifically to bound the one case — `'*'` — where disclosure could otherwise reach any origin on the web.

-**Availability gating in detail.** User agents implement availability gating using the PHL:
+**Availability gating in detail.** For a `'*'`-scoped resource, user agents implement availability gating using the PHL:

 - **On the PHL:** The user agent may answer truthfully, returning a handle if the file is present, or a `NotFoundError` `DOMException` if it is absent. ([GREASE'ing](#greasing) may still introduce occasional false negatives even for PHL-listed resources.)
 - **Not on the PHL:** The user agent must always return a `NotFoundError` `DOMException`, regardless of whether the file is physically present in COS.
 The response must be identical whether the file is absent or present, so that cache state cannot be inferred by observing the response or its timing.

-The PHL covers well-known resources, such as popular open-source libraries, widely used Wasm modules, web fonts served by major font CDNs, and AI model weights published by recognized model hubs, that are unconditionally eligible for cross-origin availability disclosure because their ubiquity makes cache presence uninformative about any individual user.
-A hash not on the PHL may still be disclosed if it has met a **popularity threshold** and been encountered on a minimum number of distinct origins (a form of **k-anonymity** where _k_ is that minimum origin count).
-Hashes that clear neither bar are treated as permanently absent at the API surface: the user agent returns a `NotFoundError` `DOMException` as if the file were not stored in COS at all.
+The PHL covers well-known resources, such as popular open-source libraries, widely used Wasm modules, web fonts served by major font CDNs, and AI model weights published by recognized model hubs, that are unconditionally eligible for cross-origin availability disclosure because independent, corroborated evidence of their ubiquity — for example, appearing byte-identical across a large number of independently crawled origins — makes cache presence uninformative about any individual user (a form of **k-anonymity**, where _k_ is that minimum corroborating-origin count).
+This ubiquity check happens once, offline, as part of how a hash is admitted to the PHL; it is not a separate check the user agent repeats at query time.
+A hash is either on the current PHL snapshot or it isn't; a hash that never clears that bar is treated as permanently absent at the API surface, and the user agent returns a `NotFoundError` `DOMException` as if the file were not stored in COS at all.

+The full design of the PHL — its data format, admission criteria, sourcing, and cross-vendor governance — is specified separately from this explainer, in the [Public Hash List explainer](public-hash-list/phl-explainer.md).
+In short, it proposes: governance by the WHATWG, modeled directly on the [Public Suffix List](https://publicsuffix.org/)'s cross-vendor, rolling-release precedent; a compact, algorithm-sectioned flat-text format of bare hex digests with provenance kept in human-readable comments rather than machine fields; and a separate, optional section for hashes hand-curated from a recognized AI model hub, to unlock the AI use case that objective popularity signals alone cannot cover.
+An early, non-normative code prototype of the list itself is maintained at [tomayac/public-hash-list](https://github.com/tomayac/public-hash-list/).

 Developers must NOT rely on a `NotFoundError` as definitive proof that a file is absent from COS.
-A `NotFoundError` MAY indicate that the user agent has withheld confirmation of the file's presence for privacy reasons.
+A `NotFoundError` MAY indicate that the requesting origin is simply out of scope, or — for a `'*'`-scoped resource — that the user agent has withheld confirmation of the file's presence for privacy reasons.

 #### GREASE'ing